Tea guides

 Building a small tea collection at home

-- Chia Seeds and Flax Seeds support breakfast-led tea routines
+- Chia Seeds and Flax Seeds for breakfast-led tea routines

-- Black Pepper helps round out a pantry that values both beverage rituals and cooking staples
+- Black Pepper for a pantry that supports both beverages and cooking staples

 Explore Agree